mobileink/migae-examples/basic0/README.md

 To make this work you must:

-  1 Decide on a place to put jarfiles.
+  1. Decide on a place to put jarfiles.
 Good choices are ~/.jar (hidden), /usr/local/jar, /usr/local/lib.
 Define an environment var JARDIR pointing to this dir and put it in ~/.bash_profile: export JARDIR="~/.jar".
 Relaunch your terminal/shell to make this take effect.

+  2. To download the jetty jars, run:

+     	 basic0 $ lein deps

-  2 Run "lein deps" to download the jetty jars; leiningen installs them in the local maven repository, which is usually ~/.m2/repository.
+leiningen installs the jars in the local maven repository, which is usually ~/.m2/repository.

-  3 Find the jetty jars in the local maven repo.
+  3. Find the jetty jars in the local maven repo.
 See the project.clj file to discover the version number to look for.
 For example:

     ~/.m2/repository/org/eclipse/jetty/jetty-runner/9.0.5.v20130815/jetty-runner-9.0.5.v20130815.jar

-  4 Make a softlink from the jetty jar to your JARDIR: e.g.
+  4. Make a softlink from the jetty jar to your JARDIR: e.g.

     "~ $ ln -s ~/.m2/repository/org/eclipse/jetty/jetty-runner/9.0.5.v20130815/jetty-runner-9.0.5.v20130815.jar $JARDIR/jetty-runner.jar"

 While you're at it, make a link for the clojure jar:

-    "~ $ ln -s /.m2/repository/org/clojure/clojure/1.5.1/clojure-1.5.1.jar $JARDIR/jetty-runner.jar"
+    ~ $ ln -s /.m2/repository/org/clojure/clojure/1.5.1/clojure-1.5.1.jar $JARDIR/jetty-runner.jar

 Check your work:  $ ls -l $JARDIR  -- the -l flag will make ls display the links with "->"

 Making links like this immunizes you from hardcoded version numbers.
 When you install a new version, you can just redo the links instead of editing lots of hardcoded versioned names.

-    basic0 $ lein deps   // downloads jetty-runner (see project.clj)
+Now launch:

     basic0 $ lein migae jetty start

 If not, edit ./migae-jetty.sh as appropriate and do: